 From 1929 to 1932, the wheel powered the pressing of one-fourth of all ‘race records’ — blues, jazz, gospel music — traditionally marketed to African American audiences in the United States.
-For its role in the factory’s impactful output alone, the wheel is an unsung hero in spreading African American artists and their recordings.
+For its role in the factory’s impressive output alone, the wheel is an unsung hero in popularizing African American artists and their recordings.
 The prominence of these musicians is also noteworthy: Charlie Patton, Blind Lemon Jefferson, Ma Rainey, Skip James and Son House all recorded with Paramount, along with many other famous names.

 Despite its centrality to the company’s production, the power wheel was also a factor in Paramount’s closure.
-The water power that drove the record plant was less efficient than the electric factories operated by Paramount’s competitors, contributing to the company’s end in 1932.
+The water power that drove the record plant was less efficient than the electric factories operated by Paramount’s competitors, contributing to the company’s closure in 1932.
 Although it has since been left to rust, the power wheel stands today as a reminder of all the historically notable records that originated here in Wisconsin.

 Written by Daniel Prohuska, December 2020.